 Article 7 (Collection of Personal Information)

-We collects personal information by lawful and fair methods.
+- We collect personal information by lawful and fair methods.

-We use SSL to keep the personal information encrypted when collecting and sending it over the Internet.
+- We use SSL to keep personal information encrypted when collecting and sending such information over the Internet.

 (1) to serve our customers;